 Testing for lead in drinking water is important because of the health risks associated with lead once it enters the body, especially in children and pregnant mothers.
 Drinking water contaminated with even a small amount of lead over a long period of time can be toxic.
 Lead is not removed from the body and so small amounts build up and are stored in bones and major organs.
 This process is known as bioaccumulation and can lead to symptoms including convulsions, hearing loss, inhibition of growth and, in more serious cases, organ failure and death.

 Lead can be found be found in a wide range of environments, with contamination caused by a variety of industrial activities including mining, manufacturing and recycling processes.
-Lead can also be found in types of paint and fuel so careful manufacturing and handing of these materials must be obeyed to ensure it does not contaminate critical water sources.
+Lead can also be found in types of paint and fuel so careful manufacturing and handling of these materials must be obeyed to ensure it does not contaminate critical water sources.

 Historically, lead piping was used for water distribution networks, but after the discovery of the serious health risks, all new piping was made of copper and other lead-free metals.
 The process of replacing old lead piping with lead-free alternatives is an ongoing project globally.